RES 500 Online - Research Strategies

 HOW TO SUBMIT ASSIGNMENTS

-You have one of three options for submitting assignments, though the first of these is fastest and preferred:
+You have one of two options for submitting assignments, though the first of these is fastest and preferred:

 1. E-mail to firstname.lastname@example.org